Content Marketing Guide for Local Business

 chart defining the location of "above the fold" in post content

 People have very short attention spans.
-Not only must we grab their attention early but keep it as the read, or more likely scan, the page to find what interests them or answers their search query purpose.
+Not only must we grab their attention early but keep it as they read, or more likely scan, the page to find what interests them or answers their search query purpose.

 The techniques of engagement are many but none more important than at the above and below the fold position.

-The “fold” is that point on the screen being used to view your content, such as a computer of tablet size screen (mobile screens and content are a separate subject), where the person viewing the content would have to SCROLL down to see more.
+The “fold” is that point on the screen being used to view your content, such as a computer or tablet size screen (mobile screens and content are a separate subject), where the person viewing the content would have to SCROLL down to see more.

 Here are several valuable and simple “engagement techniques”: